Divorce

 In addition to the no-fault divorce grounds, Massachusetts also has fault grounds that apply, such as the following:

-Can I Obtain a Divorce Even if My Spouse Does Not Want One?
+Can You Obtain a Divorce Even if Your Spouse Does Not Want One?

 In Massachusetts, either spouse is permitted to obtain a divorce.
 This can be based on irreconcilable differences, even if the other spouse objects to the divorce.
-It should be noted that if both spouses are willing to cooperate then the overall process that surrounds the divorce can go more smoothly and be less costly and emotionally taxing.
+It should be noted that if both spouses are willing to cooperate, the overall process surrounding the divorce can go more smoothly and be less costly and emotionally taxing.

 If the two spouses cannot cooperate, the divorce then becomes “contested.”
 This makes for a much longer process and, as a consequence, more cost for both parties.
 If the matter cannot be resolved amicably, a trial may be the only option.
 Nevertheless, it is nearly impossible to stop a divorce from occurring if one spouse is determined to obtain one.